BuildOnViction/gitbook/masternode/run-a-full-node/README.md

 ---
 description: >-
   This tutorial shows how to run a full node and meet the requirements to apply to become a Masternode Candidate on TomoMaster.
-You have to run the TomoChain client - our TomoChain implement on Go
+You have to run the Viction client - our Viction implement on Go
 ---

 # Run a Full Node

 ### General hardware notice <a href="#general-hardware-notice" id="general-hardware-notice"></a>

-The TomoChain team has extensively tested performances and come up with those minimal requirements for any TomoChain masternode host.
+The Viction team has extensively tested performances and come up with those minimal requirements for any Viction masternode host.

 **Testnet**